Tools to digest Big Data

 - MongoDB: is a document-oriented NoSQL database used for high-volume data storage.
 MongoDB builds utilize assortments and documents as a substitute for using tables and rows as in habitual RDBMS.
 Documents consist of key-value pairs that are the basic unit of data in MongoDB.

 Open Source Analysis Tools:

 - A: is a totally free software programming vocabulary and software atmosphere for statistical processing and graphics.
 The particular R language will be well-liked by data miners for developing record software and information analysis.
-It offers gained popularity within recent years because of to its simplicity of use and substantial features.
+It offers gained popularity in recent years because of its simplicity of use and substantial features.